Rationality Rules has published a video “debunking” libertarianism: Here’s Why I’m NOT a Libertarian. Let’s have a look at his inane arguments.

 I would prefer to enter a society where I could win or lose based on my merits than to enter a communist state.

 Rawls reasoned that if people determine the basic structure of society behind a veil of ignorance which would deprive them of information about their specific characteristics such as their ethnicity, social status, and gender, they would create a welfare state.
 They’d elect a society that maximizes the prospects of the worst off because they themselves might be the worst off.
 They’d create a society that would ensure that if they or their loved ones were born blind deaf or dumb they’d nevertheless have a life worth living.

 A welfare state like Venezuela where the poor starve certainly doesn’t seem to maximize their prospects.
 The possibility to improve my life based on my own merits in a society without a welfare state is preferable even to a comfortable living in a communist state.

 I’m convinced that some of the fruit of my labor should go to those less fortunate.

 That’s what charity is for.
 You have the right to give to whoever you want.
-You don’t have the right to steal from me and give to whoever you want.
+You don’t have the right to steal from me and give my property to whoever you want.